-(1) An inspector ceases to hold office if any of the following happens-

-- (a) the term of office stated in a condition of office ends; - (b) under another condition of office, the inspector ceases to hold office; - (c) the inspector's resignation under section 60 takes effect.

-(2) Subsection (1) does not limit the ways an inspector may cease to hold office.

-"condition of office" means a condition on which the inspector holds office.
+- (1) An inspector ceases to hold office if any of the following happens- - (a) the term of office stated in a condition of office ends; - (b) under another condition of office, the inspector ceases to hold office; - (c) the inspector's resignation under section 60 takes effect. - (2) Subsection (1) does not limit the ways an inspector may cease to hold office. - (3) In this section - condition of office means a condition on which the inspector holds office.